Ecosystem

 Note

 If you have PyArrow installed, PyGMT does have some initial support for pandas.Series and pandas.DataFrame objects with Apache Arrow-backed arrays.
-Specifically, only uint/int/float and date32/date64 are supported for now.
-Support for string Array dtypes, Duration types and GeoArrow geometry types is still a work in progress.
+Specifically, only uint/int/float, date32/date64 and string types are supported for now.
+Support for Duration types and GeoArrow geometry types is still a work in progress.
 For more details, see issue #2800.

 PyGMT ecosystem